Active ingredient

 Key messages:

-I AM TAKING EPILIM INJECTION AND NOT PLANNING TO HAVE A BABY
+I AM HAVING EPILIM INJECTION AND NOT PLANNING TO HAVE A BABY

-If you are continuing treatment with Epilim Injection but you are not planning to have a baby make sure you are using an effective method of birth control (contraception) without interruption during your entire treatment with Epilim Injection.
+If you are continuing treatment with Epilim Injection but you are not planning to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Epilim Injection.
 Talk to your doctor or family planning clinic if you need advice on birth control (contraception).

 Key messages:

-I AM TAKING EPILIM INJECTION AND PLANNING TO HAVE A BABY
+I AM HAVING EPILIM INJECTION AND PLANNING TO HAVE A BABY

 If you are planning to have a baby, first schedule an appointment with your doctor.

-Do not stop taking Epilim Injection or your birth control (contraception) until you have discussed this with your doctor.
-Your doctor will advise you further.
+Do not stop taking Epilim Injection or your birth control (contraception) until you have discussed this with your specialist.
+Your specialist will advise you further.

-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development, which can be seriously debilitating.
-Your doctor will refer you to a specialist experienced in the management of epilepsy, so that alternative treatment options can be evaluated early on.
+Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders), which can be seriously debilitating.
+Your doctor will refer you to a specialist experienced in the management of epilepsy, so that alternative treatment options are evaluated early on.
 Your specialist can put several actions in place so that your pregnancy goes as smoothly as possible and any risks to you and your unborn child are reduced as much as possible.

 Your specialist may decide to change the dose of Epilim Injection, switch you to another medicine, or stop treatment with Epilim Injection a long time before you become pregnant – this is to make sure your illness is stable.

-Ask your doctor about taking folic acid when trying for a baby.
+Ask your doctor or nurse about taking folic acid when planning to have a baby.
 Folic acid can lower the general risk of spina bifida and early miscarriage that exists with all pregnancies.
 However, it is unlikely that it will reduce the risk of birth defects associated with valproate use.

 Key messages:

-I AM PREGNANT AND I AM USING EPILIM INJECTION
+I AM PREGNANT AND I AM HAVING EPILIM INJECTION

-Do not stop taking Epilim Injection unless your doctor tells you to as your condition may become worse.
+Do not stop taking Epilim Injection unless your specialist tells you to as your condition may become worse.

 Schedule an urgent appointment with your doctor if you are pregnant or think you might be pregnant.
 Your doctor will advise you further.

-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating.
+Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development (behaviour and learning disorders) which can be seriously debilitating.
 You will be referred to a specialist experienced in the management of epilepsy so that alternative treatment options can be evaluated.

 Key messages:

-Make sure you read the Patient Guide that you will receive from your doctor.
-Your doctor will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
+Make sure you read the Patient Guide that you will receive from your doctor, nurse or pharmacist.
+Your specialist will discuss the Annual Risk Acknowledgement Form and will ask you to sign it and keep it.
 You will also receive a Patient Card from your doctor, nurse or pharmacist to remind you of valproate risks in pregnancy.

 Newborn babies of mothers who took valproate during pregnancy may have: